Analysis: Small generic drug firms need niches to survive looming price war

-Aggressive consolidation among U.S. and European generic drugmakers is putting pressure on smaller competitors in the industry, whose best hope of surviving a brewing price war may lie in finding specialized niches.
+Aggressive consolidation among U.S. and European generic drugmakers is putting pressure on smaller competitors in the industry, whose best hope of surviving a brewing price war may lie in finding specialised niches.

-Expiring patents on some of Big Pharma's top-selling drugs is about to flood the market with cheaper copies, driving dealmaking among larger generics makers like Teva Pharmaceutical Industries Ltd, Novartis's Sandoz, Mylan Inc and Watson Pharmaceuticals Inc to gain economies of scale.
+Expiring patents on some of Big Pharma's top-selling drugs is about to flood the market with cheaper copies, driving dealmaking among larger generics makers like Teva Pharmaceutical Industries Ltd (TEVA.TA), Novartis's NOVN.VX Sandoz, Mylan Inc (MYL.O) and Watson Pharmaceuticals Inc WPI.N to gain economies of scale.

 At the same time, new regulations in the United States and Europe could cap prices for generic products.